 Physiological dependence can happen with the chronic use of most drugs—including many types of prescription drugs, even when they are taken as instructed by a physician.
 Thus, physical dependence does not necessarily constitute addiction.
 This distinction can be difficult to discern, especially regarding prescribed pain medications, for which needing increasing dosages can represent tolerance.
 This may worsen the underlying problem instead of solving it.

-You’re struggling with a substance abuse problem and need the help of a substance abuse treatment program.
+You’re struggling with a substance use problem and need the help of a substance use treatment program.
 You’ve tried to cut back or quit outright.
 Suddenly, you’re dealing with withdrawal symptoms, which are signs of physical addiction.
 What is physiological dependence, and how do you overcome it?

 What Is Physiological Dependence?